INFORMATION ABOUT THE EVENT

 CASUAL GAME - If you want action where you can do whatever you want and don't care about faction leaders or village elders, again, this is not the place for you.
 The authorities in the game are the authorities outside the game, and if you don't want to be pulled along, go somewhere else.

 NO ISAF SOF/SF - Do you think that if you have gear and have seen a few movies, you know something and can go to Dara for SOF?
 Unfortunately, all soldiers are just ordinary platoons and if you want special treatment, you are still out of luck.
-Only after 3 tours of duty for ISAF (i.e. at the earliest in 2027 for the Dara III event) can you try to get something more - we will know you and you us, we will know how it works and what the game is!
+Only after 3 tours of duty for ISAF (i.e. at the earliest in 2027 for the Dara III event) can you try to get something more - we will know you and you us, you will know how it works and what the game is!